TannerBurns/termai/README.md

 ### Editor Tabs
 - **IDE-Style Tabs** — Open files in tabs alongside the terminal
 - **Preview Mode** — Single-click opens files in preview (italic), double-click to pin
-- **Syntax Highlighting** — Multi-language support with theme-aware colors
+- **Atom One Syntax Highlighting** — Multi-language support with Atom One color scheme
 - **Line Numbers** — With diff indicators showing added/modified lines
 - **Search in File** — Regex support with case-sensitive and whole-word options
 - **Image Preview** — View PNG, JPG, GIF, WebP, and SVG with transparency support